eTOX case study: unlocking toxicology data for drug discovery

 The original eTOX FAIRification recipes have been provided to eTRANSAFE for further reuse and are also available in the FAIRplus cookbook.
 The FAIRification of the eTOX-data and the FAIRcookbook recipes will help life sciences researchers in academic and private settings accelerate research by making data more connected.

-For more information on the eTOX case, see the FAIR Cookbook applied example.
+For more information on the eTOX case, visit the FAIR Cookbook applied example